Wayne Newton: Personal life

 On June 1, 1968, Newton married Elaine Okamura; they divorced in 1985.
-They have one daughter, born in 1976.
+They have one daughter named Erin, born in 1976.
 On April 9, 1994, Newton married Kathleen McCrone, a lawyer from North Olmsted, Ohio.
-The couple have one daughter, born in 2002.
+Together they have one daughter, born in 2002.

 Newton was floated as a potential candidate for United States Senate by Frank Fahrenkopf, the former Republican State Chairman of Nevada, but Newton declined to run.

-A street near the Harry Reid International Airport is named Wayne Newton Boulevard.
+A street near Harry Reid International Airport is named Wayne Newton Boulevard.
 Newton was elected to the Gaming Hall of Fame in 2000.
 In 2010, Newton testified in front of the Rules Committee of the Virginia House of Delegates where he appealed for the state to recognize the Patawomeck Indian Tribe of Virginia.
 Newton believes his father and grandfather have Patawomeck ancestry.

 Arabian horse breeding

 Newton has stated, "My two loves in life, from the time I can remember, were music and horses, and I couldn't decide which I loved more."
 His Arabian horse breeding program, located at his Casa de Shenandoah ranch, is called Aramus Arabians, and has produced six generations of horses, breeding over 700 foals, with 96 champions As of 2014.
 Newton's first experience with horses was at his uncle's farm, where he visited frequently.
 He bought his first horse when he sold his bicycle and his parents' movie camera to buy a foal when he was a sixth-grader.
 Originally owning Thoroughbreds and American Quarter Horses, he "fell in love" with the Arabian breed via his ownership of the Champion stallion Aramus, after whom he named his horse ranch.
 He first came to the attention of Arabian breeders in 1969 when he partnered with Tom Chauncey, an Arabian breeder and television station owner, to purchase the stallion Naborr from the estate of Anne McCormick.
 They paid $150,000, which at the time was the highest price ever paid for an Arabian horse at auction.
 Shortly thereafter, Newton formed a partnership with other Arabian breeders to purchase Aramus, who was a son of Naborr.
 He became the sole owner of Aramus in 1972.

 Newton was given the Arabian Horse Breeders' Alliance (AHBA) Lifetime Achievement Award in 2007 during the first Arabian Breeder's World Cup in Las Vegas.
 He continues to be directly involved in management of his horses, planning the breeding program for his horses, determining which to keep and which to sell, and even assisting his ranch staff during foaling season.
 He was awarded the Arabian Professional and Amateur Horseman's Association Breeder of the Year award in 1996.